CHOOSING A PHOTOGRAPHY TOUR |

 John instructs, drives the vehicles, and keeps the group on its toes with a positive nature.

-For more information regarding John go here.
+For more information regarding John go

-For our larger groups in South America, Asia and our Polar Bear trip, we have assistance from locals guides and drivers.
+For our larger groups in South America, Asia and our Polar Bear trip, we have

 An emphatic 'Yes' to that question.
 When you join one of our photo tours the, ahem, 'focus' is entirely on you, and we are your 'employees' as it were.
 This means a total 100% commitment to being available at all times, and never be off doing our own thing.